Pstkdev/Air-Liquide-Investment-Projection-Simulator-Tool/README.md

 - No taxes, no broker fees, no spread.
 - The model is **annual**: real timing (dividend payment dates) is not modelled.
 - Free share attributions are assumed to occur **regularly every 2 years** (not guaranteed in reality).
+- Simplified cash handling: contributions and dividends are aggregated yearly (not modeled month-by-month).

 ---